(Redirected from databases-antipattern)

 In contrast, every language / OS has flat file APIs.
 Nearly all have DOM Document APIs as well.

-In both search use-cases the DBs should be a cache/query store, the real data should still be in flat files (e.g. .md, HTML, etc.)
+In both search use-cases the DBs should be a cache/query store, the real data should still be in flat files (e.g. .md, HTML, etc.) to ensure long-term durability.

 Even though databases are fine for rebuildable caches, that's still solving an optimization problem.